csetiawanaxexcellence/Pause-and-resume-your-microsoft-fabric-capacity-using-github-action/README.md

-# Pause-and-resume-your-microsoft-fabric-capacity-using-github-action
+# Schedule Pause and resume your Microsoft Fabric Capacity Using Github Action For FREE

-Pause and resume your microsoft fabric capacity for free using github action
+Schedule Pause and resume your microsoft fabric capacity for free using github action

 ## 📖 About